noahehall/theBookOfNoah/aws_developer.md

     - you test resource tag in the *Condition* element of the policy document
   21. what are temporary security credentials?
     - commonly used in federation scenarios, lets users make requests by calling AWS STS APIs like *AssumeRole* or *GetFederationToken*
+    - consist of aws access key, secret access key, and security token
+    - commonly referred to as tokens
+    - enable employees and applications to securely access AWS service APIs without need to create an AWS identity
   22. what is AssumeRole ?
     - returns a set of temp security crednetials (access key, secret access key, security token) that can be used to access AWS resources
     - typically used for cross-account access or federation